Research Funding New Zealand

 A new funding strategy for the science system

-Research Funding NZ will replace most existing decision makers across the system, including the Marsden Fund Council, the Science Board, some of MBIE’s decision-making functions.
-The Government has also made an in-principle decision for Research Funding New Zealand to make awarding decisions for health research funds in future.
+Research Funding NZ will replace most existing decision makers across the system, including the Marsden Fund Council, the Science Board, the Health Research Council (HRC) and some of the Ministry of Business, Innovation and Employment (MBIE) decision-making functions.

 Research Funding NZ will oversee the development and implementation of Pillar Investment Plans detailing the mix of funds and their criteria required to achieve strategic objectives.
 The Pillar Investment Plans will be informed by the Science Investment Plan.
 Research Funding NZ will also be required to monitor and evaluate the performance and impact of investments.
 This will ensure public investment is delivering value for New Zealanders.